medic/cht-docs/content/en/hosting/costs/_index.md

 Running an easy to set up Docker based development environment (instead of Kubernetes) on a laptop is an acceptable practice: there is no expectation of high uptime for development instances.

-## Expenses behind the per user cost
+## What's included in the per user cost

 To be clear, this document is very much a hosting TCO and not a generic TCO document.
 As such, below is a list of what's included in the hosting casts above and what is excluded.